equinix/terraform-equinix-metal-distributed-minio/README.md

-# terraform-packet-distributed-minio
+# Equinix Metal - Distributed MinIO with Terraform

 ![](https://img.shields.io/badge/Stability-Maintained-green.svg)

-This repository is [Maintained](https://github.com/packethost/standards/blob/master/maintained-statement.md) meaning that this software is supported by Packet and its community - available to use in production environments.
+This repository is [Maintained](https://github.com/packethost/standards/blob/master/maintained-statement.md) meaning that this software is supported by Equinix Metal and its community - available to use in production environments.

-If you require support, please email [support@packet.com](support@packet.com), visit the Packet IRC channel (#equinixmetal on freenode), subscribe to the [Packet Community Slack](https://slack.packet.com/) channel or post an issue within this repository.
+If you require support, please email [support@equinixmetal.com](support@equinixmetal.com), visit the Equinix Metal IRC channel (#equinixmetal on freenode), subscribe to the [Equinix Metal Community Slack](https://equinixmetal.slack.com/) channel or post an issue within this repository.

 [Contributions](https://github.com/packet-labs/terraform-packet-distributed-minio/blob/master/CONTRIBUTING.md) are welcome to help extend this work!

-# Minio Distributed on Packet with Terraform
+# Minio Distributed on Equinix Metal with Terraform
-packet-distributed-minio is a [Terraform](http://terraform.io) template that will deploy [Minio](http://min.io) distributed on [Packet](http://packet.com) baremetal.
+Minio Distributed on Equinix Metal with Terraform is a [Terraform](http://terraform.io) template that will deploy [Minio](http://min.io) distributed on [Equinix Metal](https://metal.equinix.com/) baremetal.
 MinIO is a high performance object storage server compatible with Amazon S3.
-Minio is a great option for Packet users that want to have easily accessible S3 compatible object storage as Packet offers instance types with storage options including SATA SSDs, NVMe SSDs, and high capacity SATA HDDs.
+Minio is a great option for Equinix Metal users that want to have easily accessible S3 compatible object storage as Equinix Metal offers instance types with storage options including SATA SSDs, NVMe SSDs, and high capacity SATA HDDs.

 ## Install Terraform
 Terraform is just a single binary.
 Visit their [download page](https://www.terraform.io/downloads.html), choose your operating system, make the binary executable, and move it into your path.